 Step 4.
 Put your plan in motion.

 Begin developing those select employees into the leaders that will make your organization thrive.
-The most effective leadership succession planning works as a slow burn, as the transition process occurs gradually, and the nuanced skillset of a leadership position takes time to fully develop.
+The most effective leadership succession planning works as a slow burn, as the transition process occurs gradually, and the nuanced skill set of a leadership position takes time to fully develop.

-You will be able to measure the impact of good leadership succession planning in three ways:
+You'll be able to measure the impact of good leadership succession planning in three ways:

 1. Cost savings: The automation of manual processes saves time, and the increased focus on talent management reduces employee turnover.

 2. Revenue growth: You'll more easily identify the best internal candidates for open leadership jobs and position your company for success.